 Beyond Board 101: Five Topics HOA Members Should Know

 This level of association knowledge doesn’t happen overnight.
 Look to your community manager and management company for support.
-An experienced HOA management company will provide you and your community manager with local in-house training and resources that are tailored to your community and in line with feedback they receive from clients.
+An experienced HOA management company will provide you and your community manager with comprehensive HOA board orientation, local in-house training and resources that are tailored to your community and in line with feedback they receive from clients.
 This method of developing training helps address common association needs.
 Some examples of these resources include in-person training, e-learning programs, educational articles and access to industry experts.

 So what does it take to excel as a board member and make a positive impact on your community and property values?
 Here are the five areas of education that association members should prioritize.